karolyvilenczi/vendingmachine/README.md

 Once running, Swagger is available on: http://localhost:8000/docs

-The machine is based on FastAPI and a FSM based on transitions.
+The machine is based on FastAPI and a FSM from transitions.

 https://fastapi.tiangolo.com/